 - If the camera is located on a network that uses a DHCP server, or is managed by FLIR's Horizon or Meridian VMS and is configured as a DHCP server, configure the camera with DHCP-enabled.
 Horizon or Meridian automatically assigns the camera an IP address. - If the camera is located on a network that does not use a DHCP server, or is managed by FLIR's Latitude VMS, manually enter its IP address in the DNA utility.

-- 1. It is possible to set the IP address without changing the subnet. - 2.
-The unit and the PC must be physically connected on the same network segment.
+2. The unit and the PC must be physically connected on the same network segment.

 To manage the camera using Horizon, Meridian, or on a DHCP-enabled network